-A new landmark building – The Woodside Building for Technology and Design – will be created in Melbourne where Monash University students and researchers can embrace innovation, design and cutting-edge technology to develop new solutions in sustainable energy.
+The Woodside Building for Technology and Design has been created to enable Monash University engineering and IT students and researchers to embrace innovation, design and cutting-edge technology to develop new solutions in sustainable energy.

-The building will house many learning spaces, including an interactive tiered collaborative space that can accommodate 360 people.
+The building houses many learning spaces, including an interactive tiered collaborative space that can accommodate 360 people.

-Passive House is a voluntary but internationally-recognised building standard which dares to demand higher thermal comfort, increased energy efficiency and lower energy costs from buildings.
+Passive House is a voluntary, internationally-recognised building standard which dares to demand higher thermal comfort, increased energy efficiency and lower energy costs from buildings.

-The Woodside Building for Technology and Design will provide significant sustainability benefits, including:
+The Woodside Building for Technology and Design provides significant sustainability benefits, including:

 A living laboratory can be described as an innovation network based on the philosophy of open innovation.
 In the Woodside Building for Technology and Design, those who visually see within the building will have the ability to learn from its physical design and building services.

-Visual access to plant rooms through glazed windows will provide an insight into the role of different components of plant equipment, and some areas of the raised floor will be laminated glass with LED back lighting for students to see how the mechanical, electrical and hydraulic services function.
+Visual access to plant rooms through glazed windows provide an insight into the role of different components of plant equipment, and some areas of the raised floor are laminated glass with LED back lighting for students to see how the mechanical, electrical and hydraulic services function.

 The building will become a part of the educational pedagogy for formal and informal learning.
 Its performance data on structure and building services will be available to students and researchers for research purposes.

 Buildings that are truly inspired for the future demonstrate an understanding that the physical environment is not stagnant.
-The Woodside Building for Technology and Design will be fluid and dynamic, flexible in its design and adaptable to future uses.
-It will deliver a transformative educational experience for students, academics, researchers and industry collaborators to learn and innovate.
+The Woodside Building for Technology and Design is fluid and dynamic, flexible in its design and adaptable to future uses.
+It delivers a transformative educational experience for students, academics, researchers, the community and industry collaborators to learn and innovate.